Yorkshire folk and cycling fans watching the Tour de France in Yorkshire, July 2014. © J. Ashley Nixon

 Yorkshire Art and Talent

-Yorkshire Sculpture Park is a fabulous place to walk around and explore some of the best sculpture in the world.
+Yorkshire Sculpture Park is a fabulous place to walk around and explore some of the best sculptures in the world.
 Creations located in open-field and woodland landscapes include works of art by Andy Goldsworthy, Anthony Caro, KAWS, Sol Le Witt and Yorkshire-born Henry Moore.
 Two Piece Reclining Figure: Points (1969-70) is one of Moore’s beautiful bronze sculptures to see alongside the grazing sheep.

 For more photographs of Yorkshire and other fine places, please visit J. Ashley Nixon Photography